9 Best Alternative Investment Platforms

 Source: Percent

-For these reasons, private credit is becoming increasingly popular among yield-focused investors.
-And Percent is the best platform for accessing it.
+For these reasons, private credit is extremely popular among institutions and yield-focused investors.

-It's not hard to see why 89% of investors on Percent choose to re-invest in a second deal.
+Given these figures, it's not hard to see why 89% of investors on Percent choose to re-invest in a second deal.

 Plus, Percent is offering a welcome bonus of up to $500 when new investors make their first investment.
-For more information, read my full Percent Review.

 Primary benefit: Largest inventory of private credit deals.

-4. Hiive: best for pre-IPO investments
+3. Hiive, Forge: best for pre-IPO investments

 - Our rating: